dirtyredbeard/IST643/DataCenterDesignProject/DataCenterDesignProject.md

 - It has been previously determined that to complete coursework the average student utilized their computing environment for 15 hours\week.
 - The student population is currently 650.
 - Students pays a lab fee of $250 per term.
-- Student population is growing 3% year to year
+- Student population is growing 3% year to year.
 - The college has purchasing agreements with Dell, 25% off web pricing.

 ## The Assignment